Skip to content

 MeasureTime frameDescription

-Volumetric bone regeneration6 monthsAmount of bone formation after lateral sinus floor elevation scored at implant placement and after loading, measured on CBCT images.
-Following a healing period of 5 and 18 months a CBCT will be taken to evaluate the height and width of the newly formed bone and compare it to the initial CBCT.
+Volumetric bone regeneration6 monthsAmount of bone formation after lateral sinus floor elevation scored at implant placement, measured on CBCT images.
+Following a healing period of 6 months a CBCT will be taken to evaluate the height and width of the newly formed bone and compare it to the initial CBCT.
 A 3-D volumetric analysis of the amount of gained bone is conducted with MeVisLab software.

 Secondary